 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A line of people formed for passing things quickly from one site to another.
+1A line of people formed for passing things quickly from one site to another.‘the cleared rubble was passed in buckets along a human chain of miners’

 - ‘Both Miss Nicholson and James went into the water to form a human chain to help the children cross.’